 Configuring Microsoft Windows

-The PPTP client is built-in to Windows XP.
+The PPTP client is built-in to Windows 10.

-Click on Create a New Connection to start the configuration wizard
+Click on Add a VPN Connection on the right.

 PPTP requires special software when passing through firewalls.
 This feature is included with ClearOS.
 However, there is one important restriction for PPTP pass-through mode: a PPTP server must not be running on the same gateway that has PPTP connections crossing it.